-Giving Wings To 5,000 More Dreams: Reliance Foundation UG Scholarships 2023-24 Results Announced
+Giving wings to 5,000 more dreams: Reliance Foundation UG Scholarships 2023-24 results announced

 Five thousand students have been selected from a country-wide application pool for the Reliance Foundation Undergraduate Scholarships 2023-24, results for which were announced today.
 The scholarship, one of India’s largest, inclusive and diverse scholarship initiatives for higher education, awards undergraduate students a grant of up to Rs.
 2 lakh and an opportunity to be part of its vibrant and enabling alumni network.

 Across 35 states and UTs of India, 58,000 students studying at more than 5,500 educational institutions had applied for the scholarships.
 The final 5000 have been selected through a systematic merit-cum-means process.
-In addition to their performance in the aptitude test and their Grade 12 marks, 75 per cent of the selected students have an annual household income of less than 2.5 lakh rupees.
+In addition to their performance in the aptitude test and their Grade 12 marks, 75% of the selected students have an annual household income of less than 2.5 lakh rupees.

 To know the outcome of their application, applicants can visit www.reliancefoundation.org.